Powering memorable moments

 LES Energy Nights at Zoo Lights Powered by LES

 LES will host its Energy Nights during Zoo Lights Powered by LES.
-Dates include: Dec.
-5, 12, 19, and 26.
-Attendees are invited to swing by ...
+Energy Nights are every Tuesday during Zoo Lights.
+If you're attending, stop by and...

-• Snap some photos with VOLTS & WATTS, our LINEWORKER NUTCRACKERS.
+• Snap some photos with our kid-sized LES truck cutout.

 Tips for a safe, energy-efficient holiday season